 30 years after the fateful council meeting.

-Mrs. Marjorie Smith has since gone to that great council office in the sky, her later years on earth punctuated by the occasional brick through her front window and abusive chants from gangs of schoolboys as she made her way to the shops.
-Her adult children all moved away.
+Reggie Smith has since gone to that great council office in the sky, his later years on earth punctuated by the occasional brick through his front window and abusive chants from gangs of schoolboys as he made his way to the shops.
+His adult children all moved away.
 They said they had nothing against the newcomers, it was just too painful to be constantly reminded of the way their hometown had been changed forever.